jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-25.md

 ---
-title: "The Arabs"
+title: "Places that succumb to the Arabs are quickly ruined"
-description: "Places that succumb to the Arabs are quickly ruined"
+description: "The Arabs are a savage nation"
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"
 heading: "Part 25-26"